Let’s talk tactics. How do you prioritize your product backlog today?

 One more warning: Not all points will be interchangeable.
 It’s important to remember that your team is unique and has a unique set of skills, strengths, and weaknesses.
 This is why the backlog can play such an important role in your product and development teams’ planning sessions.
 If you know you have only one or two developers who have the skillset or experience to handle a certain story or feature, you need to budget the time (the “points”) of those developers carefully as you assign other tasks for your upcoming sprint.

 6. Re-evaluate the level one and two items on your backlog regularly.

 Finally, it’s important to keep in mind that your product backlog is a living document—changing in priority often.
 After all, if you’re following the advice in this post, the top portion of your backlog should be disappearing after every sprint, as your team completes them.
 This means that some portion of the second-level items on the backlog will be moving up after every sprint as well, to the on-deck spot.

 When you’ve followed the other suggestions we’ve offered here, and every item on your backlog now has a strategic reason for being exactly where it is on the list, you’ll find it much easier to review that list regularly to determine if any new information—competitive intelligence, customer requests, or just a screaming-hot urgent fix—demands you reprioritize things.

-Most importantly, you won’t be guessing.
+Most importantly, you won’t be guessing with your prioritized product backlog.
 You’ll be making those prioritization decisions systematically.